Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/triggerman.md

 Starting at 15th level, when you have advantage on a ranged attack with a firearm, you can treat a roll of 18-20 as a critical hit.

 # Hip Fire
-Starting at 18th level, once per turn, you can give yourself disadvantage on a ranged attack roll with a firearm.
-If you do, you can make another ranged attack with the same weapon with disadvantage.
+Starting at 18th level, once per turn when you make a ranged attack with a firearm, you can make an extra ranged attack with disadvantage using the same firearm.